School of Nursing

 Welcome to the Austin Peay State University (APSU) School of Nursing website.
-The APSU School of Nursing offers two nursing education programs: the Bachelor of Science in Nursing (BSN), this includes the RN/BSN Completion track (for licensed AS degree RN’s), and, a Master of Science in Nursing.
-The Master of Science in Nursing degree allows the student to select among three concentrations: Family Nurse Practitioner, Nursing Administration, or Nursing Education.
-Post Master’s certificates are also available for students who have completed a master’s degree in nursing and are seeking additional specialization in one of the above concentrations.
-Both the RN/BSN Completion track and the MSN are offered online.
+The APSU School of Nursing offers two nursing education programs: the Bachelor of Science in Nursing (Pre-Licensure), this includes the RN to BSN concentration (for licensed AS degree RN’s), and, a Master of Science in Nursing.
+The Master of Science in Nursing degree allows the student to select from three concentrations: Family Nurse Practitioner, Psychiatric Mental Health Nurse Practitioner, or Nursing Education.
+Both the RN to BSN concentration and the Graduate Nursing Program are offered online.

 I welcome you to contact us.
 We are pleased that you visited our webpages and look forward to hearing more from you.

 Eve Rice, DNP, MSN,CPNP

 The Austin Peay State University School of Nursing is designed to prepare the nurse generalist and nurses in advanced roles to meet regional healthcare needs while cultivating an appreciation of diversity and an understanding of the national and global healthcare environments.

 The Director, staff, and faculty of the School of Nursing demonstrate respect for all persons, serving as role models and mentors to students as they evolve in professional development specific to their level of education and practice roles.
 A supportive, positive, and collaborative environment is a hallmark of the school.

 The School of Nursing is committed to empowering students to become critical thinkers, healthcare leaders, excellent communicators, and life-long learners.
 The school serves traditional and non-traditional students, including the military community.

 The APSU School of Nursing’s vision is to develop leaders in nursing and healthcare who have the critical inquiry, skills, and values for life and practice in a global society.